BioSIM-Research-Group/toolBar/README.md

 # Introduction
-This toolbar allows you to reach easily and faster to all common used command avaialble on VMD.
+This toolbar allows you to reach easily and faster to all common used command available on VMD.
 Moreover, this plugin provide an easy to use interface to render beautiful images.

 ![Image](Screenshots/image1.gif)